edenclearning/Assignment-2/README.md

 This is a README file for assignment#2
-/n Run the code for it to output the text
+\n Run the code for it to output the text